Buy Links – eBook

 “Alex for short.
 Her momma is this beauty, Solo-Cal.”
 Jack was indicating a gorgeous sorrel mare pushing at his arm for attention.

 “Beautiful horses.”
 Robbie wasn’t sure what else to say.
-Neil had tried his hardest with Jack, but Robbie had seen one too many drunken emails from his friend demanding to know why Jack hated him.
+Neil had tried his hardest with Jack, but Robbie had received one too many drunken emails from his friend demanding to know why Jack hated him.
 Well, for Robbie, someone hurting his friend riled him.

 “Almost lost them both a while back in a fire,” Jack continued.